Developer Workflow

 Create a Commit

-In git, you have to stage your changes first.
-Then you check in those changes locally, and it will form a commit (also referred to as a patch).
-Every commit has a SHA1 hash which uniquely identifies it in the repository.
-Here is an example:
+In git you must stage your changes first.
+Then you commit those changes locally, creating a commit (also called a patch).
+Every commit has a SHA-1 hash that uniquely identifies it.

 commit <SHA1>